manatlan/htag/brython/README.md

 ```python
 document <= Tag.sl_color_picker( _onsl_change = onchanged )
 ```
-will produce something like `<sl-color-picker></sl-color-picker>`, with an auto-binded event on "sl-changed".
+will produce something like `<sl-color-picker></sl-color-picker>`, with an auto-binded event on "sl-change".

 And best of all, you can easily craft components